 binding.
-(1.)
-A temporary association between a client and both an object and a server that exports an interface to the object.
+(1) A temporary association between a client and both an object and a server that exports an interface to the object.
 A binding is meaningful only to the program that sets it and is represented by a bound handle.
-(2.)
-In SOM,
+(2) In a multiprocessor context, constraining a thread to a specific physical processor to gain the benefit of processor affinity.